newaetech/CW305-Arm-DesignStart/README.md

   whenever there is UART traffic.
 Check your modifications to the `axi_uartlite_0` block.
 Inactivity can also be caused by mistakes in the bitfile update flow.

-If you are not receiving anything at all, [did you reset the processor?](#resetting-at-start-up).

 If you get clean FPGA and software builds but yet the target isn't responding, here is a list of possible causes: